cdhenry/cdhenry.github.io/_posts/2018-09-09-a_batch_of_interview_questions.markdown

 ### What is the difference when you define a variable using `var` as opposed to not using `var`?

-If you're in the global scope there is no difference; however variables defined with `var` can be function scoped, meaning they will only be available within the lexical context of a particular funciton.
+If you're in the global scope there is no difference; however variables defined with `var` can be function scoped, meaning they will only be available within the lexical context of a particular function.
 Variables that are defined without `var` will automatically be globally scoped regardless of their placement in any lexical context.
-Defining variables without using `var`, `let`, or `const` is mostly accidental and can cause some weird and difficult to decipher debugging behaviour.
+Defining variables without using `var`, `let`, or `const` is mostly accidental and can cause some weird and difficult to decipher debugging behavior.

 ### How do `let` and `const` differ from `var` in ES6?